hubmapconsortium/ccf-asct-reporter/README.md

 #### Partonomy Tree
 The partonomy tree visualizes anatomical structures and substructures.
 They are color coded in red.
 It makes use of [Vega's Tree Layout](https://vega.github.io/vega/examples/tree-layout/) to visualize relationships between anatomical structures and substructures.
 This is housed in the [Tree Component](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/tree/tree.component.ts).

-The data is fetched through the [`getSheetData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L168) function that returns a JSON of the ASCT table data parsed by [PapaParse](https://www.papaparse.com/).
-The function [`makeTreeData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L451) builds the tree shown in the partonomy.
+The data is fetched through the [`getSheetData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/d6b98bff6fc8d88c14ee8c38809a063db39d31bc/src/app/services/sheet.service.ts#L80) function that returns a JSON of the ASCT table data parsed by [PapaParse](https://www.papaparse.com/).
+The function [`makeTreeData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/d6b98bff6fc8d88c14ee8c38809a063db39d31bc/src/app/tree/tree.service.ts#L66) builds the tree shown in the partonomy.
 Using the classes [`TNode`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L13) and [`Tree`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L32), systematically builds a tree where each node has a parent, id and name.
 Multiple occurances of nodes in the ASCT tables are automatically skipped by the function.
-The width of the tree is set to a precomputed value present in the [config service](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/sconfig.service.ts).
-On having the constructed data, the [tree spec](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/tree/tree.component.ts#L73) is formed that builds the tree using `embed()`.
+The width of the tree is set to a precomputed value present in the [config service](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/services/sconfig.service.ts).
+On having the constructed data, the [tree spec](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/d6b98bff6fc8d88c14ee8c38809a063db39d31bc/src/app/tree/tree.component.ts#L106) is formed that builds the tree using `embed()`.

 #### Bimodal Network
 The bimodal network links the anatomical structures to the cell types, and then the cell types to the biomarkers.
 The cell types are color coded in blue and the biomarkers in green.
-This is housed in [this](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/forced/forced.component.ts) component.
+This is housed in the [bimodal component](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/bimodal/bimodal.component.ts).

-After the partonomy tree is rendered onto the DOM, the function [`makeASCTData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L185) is called that accepts the ASCT table data and the partonomy tree data.
+After the partonomy tree is rendered onto the DOM, the function [`makeASCTData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/d6b98bff6fc8d88c14ee8c38809a063db39d31bc/src/app/bimodal/bimodal.service.ts#L44) is called that accepts the ASCT table data and the partonomy tree data.
 The `treeData` is an array of objects that contains information of the all the nodes in the tree (positions, names, colors, etc).
 Using this data, paths between the anatomical structures and cell types a formed.
 The `x` and `y` coordinates of the leaf nodes of the tree is used to start the paths.
 Each of the structures are divided into multiple groups,
 - Group 1: Anatomical Structures
 - Group 2: Cell Types
 - Group 3: Biomarkers

-After all the nodes have been pushed using the [`BMNode`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L100) class, the links are constucted.
+After all the nodes have been pushed using the [`BMNode`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/d6b98bff6fc8d88c14ee8c38809a063db39d31bc/src/app/bimodal/bimodal.service.ts#L9) class, the links are constucted.
 This is done by using the position of the nodes in the `nodes` array, specifying the source (`s`) and the target(`t`).
 A sample of how the `ASCTGraphData` looks like is shown below,
 ```js
 nodes:[
     ...,